-The Center for Advanced Holocaust Studies solicits proposals from scholars to coordinate two-week research workshops at the Museum during the months of June, July, and August.
-Established in 1999, the Center’s Summer Research Workshop program provides an environment in which groups of scholars working in closely related areas of study—but with limited previous face-to-face interaction—can gather to discuss a central research question or issue; their research methodologies and findings; the major challenges facing their work; and potential future collaborative scholarly ventures.
-Read the application guidelines and see a listing of institutions represented in the workshops.
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies solicits proposals from scholars to coordinate two-week research workshops at the Museum during the months of June, July, and August.
+Established in 1999, the Summer Research Workshop program provides an environment in which groups of scholars working in closely related areas of study—but with limited previous face-to-face interaction—can gather to discuss a central research question or issue; their research methodologies and findings; the major challenges facing their work; and potential future collaborative scholarly ventures.
+View the application guidelines and institutions represented in the workshops.

-Past workshops have addressed topics such as the contemporary Polish impulse to memorialize Jewish spaces, Sephardic Jewish life during and after the Holocaust, the experiences of the North African Jewry in World War II, contemporary manifestations of antisemitism, the awareness of the Holocaust of intelligence agencies during World War II, and the contested status of testimony in Holocaust historiography.
+Past workshops have addressed topics such as Jewish legal responses to the Holocaust, the contemporary Polish impulse to memorialize Jewish spaces, Sephardic Jewish life during and after the Holocaust, the experiences of the North African Jewry in World War II, contemporary manifestations of antisemitism, the awareness of the Holocaust of intelligence agencies during World War II, and the contested status of testimony in Holocaust historiography.

-The Center also periodically issues calls for applicants for planned workshops that explore specific critical issues in Holocaust studies, encourage collaborative research, discuss methodologies and research results, and lay the groundwork for future research and publication.
+The Mandel Center also periodically issues calls for applicants for planned workshops that explore specific critical issues in Holocaust studies, encourage collaborative research, discuss methodologies and research results, and lay the groundwork for future research and publication.
 These workshops last two weeks and are led by leading scholars in the field.
-The 2012 planned research workshop Exploring the Plight and Path of Jewish Refugees, Survivors, and Displaced Persons.
-The application period has closed.

 To receive announcements regarding future planned research workshops, please sign up for our mailing list.